KaikaiZhao/KaikaiZhao.github.io/_posts/2019-07-26-Exponential-Family.md

     \end{aligned}
 $$

 where $\Psi(\cdot)$ is the first derivative of log gamma function and it is called the digamma function.
 The above form is helpful for the derivations in latent Dirichlet allocation with variational inference.
-Here we have a glimpse of the application of exponential family.
+Here we already have a glimpse of the application of exponential family.
 It is powerful in variational models.

 ### Maximum likelihood and sufficient statistics
 <p>For this part, we closely follow the Section 2.4.1 of Bishop's PRML book</p>